 While I love desserts (especially dark chocolate and these cookies lately!), I’m actually pretty sensitive to sweet things.
 I take a bite of something overly sweet and it makes me pucker and gag a little bit.
 Don’t you even think about asking me to drink soda.

 So, I always try to reduce sugar in recipes (like in this zucchini bread) to better control my blood sugar levels.
 And I particularly try to avoid added sugars in the morning.
 Typically I make a smoothie (current fave), eggs or a frittata, or oatmeal (or even better, steel-cut oats or baked oatmeal!).
 But I’ve been on a total chia seed pudding kick lately.
+I especially lived on this chia seed pudding while pregnant when I had so many food aversions!

 How to make NO Sugar Added Chia Seed Pudding Recipe